 Where are we in Guatemala?

-Utopia Eco Hotel & Hostel is about 81 miles from Guatemala City.
-11 Km from Lanquin and Aprox 3 Km from Semuc Champey.
-We have about 700 feet / 220 meters of River Frontage along the Cahabon River.
-Which is great for Tubing or just relaxing on one of the large rock or take a short stroll down the path to the big swimming hole.
-There are at least 90 different species of birds to watch while your strolling along the many paths that have been cut though the wild flowers, coffee and cocoa trees.Getting to Utopia
+Utopia Eco Hotel and Hostel is about 284 km from Guatemala City, 11 km from Lanquin and approximately 3 km from Semuc Champey.
+Our land extends about 700 feet / 220 meters along the Cahabon River.
+This access to the river is great for tubing, relaxing on the rocks or taking a short walk down the riverside path to a nearby swimming hole.
+There are at least 90 different species of birds to see while strolling along the many paths that meander through the wild flowers, coffee trees and cacao plantations.

-There are many ways to get to your final destination of Utopia Eco Hotel, so it is always worth looking around for the best trip to suit you and your budget, but here are some tips to get you started on your trip There are several shuttles and tour operators working out of Antigua offering Daily shuttles to Lanquin Let us know your coming and we will pick you up from there.
-On a budget you can hop on a Public bus headed for Coban and another bus from Coban to Lanquin total cost would be around $6.00 USD.
-If you want to travel in a little more comfort Private transportation can be arranged for you, contact with your details and we can arrange pick up for you.
+There are many ways to get to Utopia Eco Hotel, so it is always worth looking around for the best trip to suit you and your budget, but here are some tips to get you started.
+There are several shuttles and tour operators working out of Antigua, offering daily shuttles to Lanquin, which is the nearest town to Utopia.
+Let us know when you will be arriving and we will pick you up from Lanquin.
+On a budget, you can hop on a public bus headed for Coban, followed by another bus from Coban to Lanquin, and the total cost would be around $6 USD.
+For a little more comfort, private transportation can be arranged for you - contact us and we can arrange a pick up for you.

 Private transportation available, contact us for more information.

 All travelers will need a passport valid for six months to enter Guatemala.
 No visas are required when citizens are from Australia, Canada, Japan, New Zealand, the U.K. and the U.S.A.
 On arrival in the country, you will be issued a 'one month tourist visa', which can be renewed each month for approximately $45 per additional month.
 After three months you will have reached the national limit for a tourist visa and you will have to leave the country for three days.
 Upon return, you can either carry on using your 'tourist visa' or apply for a work permit or residency.